 Prerequisite: Intro to Audio Production, Legal Training, and the Listening Session.

-In this Two Day class you will learn how to mix and broadcast live performances in the KBOO studios.
+You will learn how to mix and broadcast live performances in the KBOO studios.
 On the second day of the class you will mix a live band.
 You MUST attend both days.

 Prerequisite: Introduction to Audio Production, Audio Production Listening Session, Legal Training